glaucopater/mfe/README.md

 For the single apps
 - npm run mfe (this will build the bundle and expose the application)

+To run everything with a single command, using bash or zsh ./run-all.sh

 Notes
 - this is a fork of the original project (https://github.com/namdeok/micro-frontend)